 We did not receive any significant updates from the Town of New Scotland, so our estimates for those units will stay the same as last year's.
 Since January 1st of 2020, the Town of New Scotland has had 25 building permits approved for single-family units in the District's portion of the town.
 The Town also has multiple projects that have already begun construction over the past few years.
-In total, 111 total units have been completed out of 255 planned units.
-As of the time we communicated with the New Scotland Planning Department, no new major subdivisions are pending approval, nor do they anticipate any will be approved before 2022.
+In total, 111 total units have been completed out of 280 planned units.
+As of the time we communicated with the New Scotland Planning Department, no new major subdivisions are pending approval, nor do they anticipate any will be approved before 2023.
 In total, there are approximately 280 single-family units that have been planned or already constructed in the past few years in the Town of New Scotland.

-Like New Scotland, we did not receive any significant updates for the Village of Voorheesville, so we will keep the number of units the same.
 The Village of Voorheesville has also seen consistent development over the past few years.
-Since 2017 and through the current year, there have been 12 completed home construction projects and one that is currently underway.
+There have been 4 completed home construction projects and one that is currently underway.
 All these units have been for single-family homes.